 “It’s not considered to be the safest neighbourhood, since there are quite a few degenerated buildings which attract similar inhabitants.
 But I definitely don’t feel endangered as Riga is generally a very safe city.
 That said, you should always look after your belongings as if left unattended they can “grow legs” quite quickly.”

-We’d welcome further insight into the neighbourhoods of Riga.
-Let us know if you’d like to contribute to the next instalment which will feature another batch of neighbourhoods.
+We’d welcome further insights into the different neighbourhoods in Riga.
+Let us know if you’d like to take us on a tour of your area!

 (Cover photo: Untitled by niklasstjerna)